SoftUni-Internal/interactive-content/EN/06-Unit-Testing/04-Dependencies.md

 As our class is no longer dependent on the `AccountManager` concrete class, but on an interface, we can create a mock object.

-That will ensure that we will not bring bugs from the outside.
+That will ensure that we do not import bugs from the outside.

 ```java
 @Test​